daffaalex22/LMS-Frontend/README.md

 ## 🌐 Live Preview
 > Notes: Kindly be patient with the latency.
 The whole full-stack app is deployed using a free service so it might take some time to load.
+> If you still have trouble accessing the Live Preview, kindly email me at daffaalex22@gmail.com/daffaalexander.work@gmail.com

 🔗This project is accessible at [https://inedu-frontend.vercel.app ](https://inedu-frontend.vercel.app)